JackHazlehurst/Team333AVC/README.md

 - [x] Decide which sensors to use and for what

 ### Review
-* Need to still do this
+* Need to still do thisother related things

 ## Week 2
 ### Checklist